 It's intended to provide financial assistance to young civil engineers so they can further their professional skills through specialist study at an overseas institution.
 The overall aim is to advance the technical skills of the engineering profession within New Zealand.

-To apply you must be a New Zealand citizen or permanent resident between the ages of 25 and 35, with a university degree in civil engineering.
+To apply you must be a New Zealand citizen between the ages of 25 and 35, with a university degree in civil engineering.